Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Hyperparameters

 \section{Hyperparameters}

-The training of the neural networks evaluated in Section~\ref{sec:results} is parameterized by a learning rate $\mu = 0.001$, using Adam \cite{kingma2014adam} as the optimization method.
+The training of the neural networks evaluated in Section~\ref{sec:results} is parameterized by a learning rate $\mu = 0.001$ and uses Adam \cite{kingma2014adam}.
 Algorithm~\ref{al:smooth} is parameterized by $\epsilon = 10^{-5}$.
-The encoder of the neural network in Section~\ref{subsec:static} is given by a first fully-connected network of layer dimensions $[2, 5, 10, 5, 1]$ with hyperbolic tangent activation functions and a second fully connected network of layer dimensions $[1, 2, 1]$ with hyperbolic tangent activation functions except the last one, which is linear.
-The layers for $\alpha$ and $\beta$ are of dimensions $[1, 2, 1]$ with hyperbolic tangent activation functions except the last layer, which is a sigmoid, and the output is multiplied by a scalar $b=5$.
-The encoder of the neural network in Section~\ref{subsec:dynamic} is given by a first fully-connected network of layer dimensions $[2, 4, 4, 1]$ with hyperbolic tangent activation functions.
-The layers for $\alpha$ and $\beta$ are of dimensions $[1, 2, 1]$ with hyperbolic tangent activation functions except the last layer, and the output is multiplied by a scalar $b=3$.
+The encoder of the neural network in Section~\ref{subsec:static} is given by a first fully-connected network of layer dimensions $[2, 5, 10, 5, 1]$ with \textsf{tanh} activation functions and a second fully connected network of layer dimensions $[1, 2, 1]$ with \textsf{tanh} activation functions except the last one, which is linear.
+The layers for $\alpha$ and $\beta$ are of dimensions $[1, 2, 1]$ with \textsf{tanh} activation functions except the last layer, which is a sigmoid.
+The encoder of the neural network in Section~\ref{subsec:dynamic} is given by a first fully-connected network of layer dimensions $[2, 4, 4, 1]$ with \textsf{tanh} activation functions.
+The layers for $\alpha$ and $\beta$ are of dimensions $[1, 2, 1]$ with \textsf{tanh} activation functions except the last layer, and the output is multiplied by a scalar $b=3$.
 The flocking follows the dynamics proposed in~\cite{olfati2006flocking}, with parameters: $\epsilon = 0.1$, $a=5.0$, $b=5.0$, $h = 0.2$, $c_1 = 0.4$, $c_2 = 0.8$.